zbalkan/AppLister/README.md

   /installer: Inno setup code to compile the installer /src:
     /InventoryEngine: Bulk Crap Installer-based discovery engine.
-    /InventoryService: The service class and utilities which include the business logic /InventoryWmiProvider: The WMI Provider class `Package`, the core object populated and published to WMI.
+    /AppLister: The service class and utilities which include the business logic /WmiProvider: The WMI Provider class `Package`, the core object populated and published to WMI.
     /Tests: Unit tests
-    /WindowsServiceProxy: A reusable, skeleton Windows service executable that initiates the InventoryService.
+    /WindowsServiceProxy: A reusable, skeleton Windows service executable that initiates the AppLister.
 ```

 ## Thanks

 The scan engine is ripped off from [Bulk Crap Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller).
-This project minimized the engine to a list-only implementation by excluding many capacilities including uninstallation.
+This project minimized the engine to a list-only implementation by excluding many capacities including uninstallation.
 This project would not happen without [Marcin Szeniak](https://github.com/Klocman)'s work.